medplum/medplum/packages/docs/docs/careplans/tasks/tasks.md

 :::caution

-While this functionality is powerful, it can be complex to maintain and operationalize.
+While task hierarchy functionality is powerful, it can be complex to maintain and operationalize.
 Medplum recommends that most implementations start with a single-level [`Task`](/docs/api/fhir/resources/task) hierarchy, and gradually add depth over time.

 :::